pedbr/fizzbuzz_js/readme.md

 It looks to me that these lines are establishing syntax rules.
 The first line is similar to an instance being created.
 Regarding the second line it seems to me that the ```chai``` syntax is being called.
 This is the syntax we use for testing.
 #

+#### Question 2.
+To the best of your knowledge please explain why we are placing the ```let fizzBuzz = new FizzBuzz``` outside the it block?

+The ```let fizzBuzz = new FizzBuzz``` is an instance of the Class/Funtions FizzBuzz and it's created as an example of that class to be used for testing.
+It's located outside the ```it``` block because if it was inside, it could only be used for that specific test.
+Having it outside will allow us to call out that instance for other tests.